gaskinwang/xy-space-Frechet-distance-calculation/README.md

 The source code is from [Dr. Tristan Ursell](https://ww2.mathworks.cn/matlabcentral/fileexchange/41956-frechet-distance-calculator?s_tid=prof_contriblnk)

-With given xy coordinate values for two dotted curves, this function calculates the Frechet distance—a measure of the dissimilarity between the two curves with the location and ordering of the dots being considered.
+With given **xy coordinate values for two dotted curves**, this function calculates the Frechet distance—a measure of the dissimilarity between the two curves with the location and ordering of the dots being considered.